 University of Birmingham

 The postgraduate diploma which all qualified AAs hold is studied over 24 months with an additional three months probationary period served in clinical practice to conclude training.
-The course comprises 12 modules which introduce trainee AAs to the clinical practice of anaesthesia, applied physics, the anaesthetic machine, and monitoring principles.
+The course comprises of 12 two-month teaching blocks within four modules, which introduce trainee AAs to the clinical practice of anaesthesia, applied physics, the anaesthetic machine, and monitoring principles.
 In later modules trainees study anatomy and physiology related to anaesthesia and surgery.
 The final assessments are based on the management of life-threatening emergencies and advanced practice.
 Weekly teaching and tutorials are delivered by a Consultant Anaesthetist through the university e-learning interface.
 A typical week may consist of a tutorial, two to four days in the clinical practice and the rest involving clinical skills training and self-directed study.
 The standards of training are high and demanding on individuals to ensure a high calibre of competent AA graduates.
-More details can be found at Birmingham University Website
+More details can be found at University of Birmingham website.

 Assessment and Examination

-Successful graduation requires passing assessments at eight and 24 months that consists of MCQ exams, Clinical skills Workbook completion, Record of In Training Experience Diary, Tutor Assessments and at 24 months the Objective Structured Clinical Examination (OSCE) that takes place at the Royal College of Anaesthetists.
+Successful graduation requires passing assessments consisting of MCQ exams, Clinical skills Workbook completion, Record of In Training Experience Diary, Tutor Assessments and at 24 months the Objective Structured Clinical Examination (OSCE) that takes place at the Royal College of Anaesthetists.
 Only after this are practitioners awarded the status of Anaesthesia Associate and are invited to become an Affiliate of the Royal College of Anaesthetists.
-The RCoA, alongside the University of Birmingham, have a duty to ensure that the relevant standards are upheld to ensure highly skilled and safe to practice graduates.
+The RCoA, alongside the University of Birmingham and University College London, have a duty to ensure that the relevant standards are upheld to ensure highly skilled and safe to practice graduates.